e2technologies/ViewCSS/README.md

 ## Versions

+  - v1.0.4
+    - Updated "generateCSSText" method to allow NSAttributedText to be returned in class methods for text height predictions
   - v1.0.3
     - Fixed issue where "cssText" is applying the background color to the UIButton title label
   - v1.0.2